|Ref. No. Ti||Ref. No. SS||Size||Ref. No. Ti||Ref. No. SS||Size|

 - Available in both Titanium and Stainless steel.

 - locking plate increases construct stability, decreases risk of screw back-out and subsequent loss of reduction.
 It also reduces the need for precise anatomic plate contouring and minimizes the risk of stripped screw holes.

-4.5/5.0 mm Locking Plate Broad is intended for fixation of various long bones, such as the humerus, femur and tibia.
-These are also used in fixation of peri-prosthetic fractures, osteopenic bone and fixation of nonunions and malunions in adult patients.
+4.5/5.0 mm Locking Plate Narrow is intended for fixation of various long bones, such as the humerus, femur and tibia.
+These are also used in fixation of peri-prosthetic fractures, osteopenic bone and fixation of non unions and malunions in adult patients.
 The oval shaped hole is designed to create dynamic pressure between the fractured bone fragments.

-Advantages of using Locking Plate for 4.5/5.0 mm Locking Plate Broad
+Advantages of using Locking Plate for 4.5/5.0 mm Locking Plate Narrow

 - Locking plate/screw systems do not disrupt the underlying cortical bone perfusion as much as conventional plates, which compress the plate to the cortical bone.